Laulajatar/my-oblivion-mods/README.md

 Takes a few of the unused vanilla shivering isles weathers and puts them into the rotation.
 Mania/Dementia weather isn't clearly divided anymore, chances for the corresponding weathers are higher in the right region, but all weathers can happen everywhere.
 Nights are roughly 50% darker.

+**This mod has been released.**

 ## Traveler's Tent

-This mod has been released on the nexus.
-This version is adding some further development/fixes without proper time for testing.
+This version is adding some further development/fixes without proper time for testing, which has not been added to the nexus version yet.
 Currently:
 - Replaces Moveto command on tent interaction with a real door.
 - Fixes the local map showing dummy interiors I used for decorating.
 - Added the scripted spell failsafe from this [article](https://www.nexusmods.com/oblivion/articles/44458/) to the mark companion spell.

+**This mod has been released.**